angus-shoppee/FDSA/README.md

 # **Feature-Directed Splice Analysis (FDSA)**

 ## **Overview**
 The Feature-Directed Splice Analysis (FDSA) pipeline is designed for analyzing splice events affecting specific transcript features in sequencing data.
-The pipeline relies on configuration files and command-line arguments for flexibility and reproducibility.
+The pipeline relies on configuration files for flexibility and reproducibility.

 ---